ros2/ros2_documentation/source/Tutorials/Launch-files-migration-guide.rst

 * Sets an environment variable
 * It has been replaced with ``env``, ``set_env`` and ``unset_env``:
    * ``env`` can only be used nested in a ``node`` or ``executable`` tag.
-     Conditionals aren't supported.
+     Conditionals aren't supported
    * ``set_env`` can be used in the root tag ``launch`` or in ``group``.
-     It accepts the same attributes as ``env``, and also conditionals.
+     It accepts the same attributes as ``env``, and also conditionals
    * ``unset_env`` unsets an environment variable.
-     It accepts a ``name`` attribute and conditionals.
+     It accepts a ``name`` attribute and conditionals

 Example
 ~~~~~~~